 Best overall prep:

-The single best matches for preppers are the UCO Stormproof Matches in a $10 pack of 50.
+The single best matches for preppers are the UCO Stormproof Matches at around $10 for a pack of 50.
 These large matches from the market leader in the survival and camping match space are expensive, but they crushed competitors and imitators in our testing.
 The UCO Stormproofs have a generous flame size and burn length, plus they can light in wind and pouring rain — which makes them better than even a lighter for getting a fire going in adverse conditions.
 We even immersed them in water while lit, and they stayed lit and flamed right back up after we pulled them out of the water.
 These are large matches, too large to fit in containers tailored for typical matches, but we think it’s worth it.
 We wish UCO was clearer in their product version naming, however.

 Same punch in smaller package: